Salary: $16.00 - $24.00 Hourly USD

 5. Psychological and Medical Examinations (upon conditional offer of employment)

 Candidates successfully completing all components of the selection process will be placed on an employment eligibility list from which hires may be made.
 The eligible list is valid for one year.
+The duration of the selection process typically lasts 9 - 12 months.

 ***IMPORTANT*** A comprehensive background investigation and polygraph will be conducted on any eligible persons considered for hire.
 Recent drug usage, theft or other illegal activity may be grounds for disqualification.
 A pre-employment medical, psychological evaluation AND a drug screen will be conducted upon a conditional offer of employment.